Here's how you can help your kids adjust easily when moving schools

 1. Pre-schoolers moving school

 Kids who are younger than six years of age are easiest to move.
-They are able to make new friends easily and adjust to a new place without showing much resistance.
+They are able to make new friends easily and adjust to a new place without showing much resistance – whether they are moving schools mid year or otherwise.
 That’s because they have a limited capacity to fully grasp what is happening.

 But still, your support and guidance can make the transition really easy on them.
 Here are a few practical ways to help pre-schoolers move from one school to the next: